cwaldbieser/txcas/docs/configuration.rst

 The plugin options supported are:

 * :option:`cred_checker`: The tag used to determine the mechanism that will be used for authenticating the credentials presented to the service.
+If this option is not specified, the service defaults to using a file-based user database named :file:`./cas_users.passwd`.
+Entries are assumed to be in `user:password` format, one entry per line.
 * :option:`realm`: The tag used to determine the plugin that will create an avatar that will be exposed to a service, mainly via attribute release.
 A realm receives an avatar ID that will have already been autheticated via a cred_checker.
+If this option is not specified, the service defaults to using a basic realm that does not include any attributes.
 * :option:`ticket_store`: The tag used to determine the plugin that will be used to manage tickets that CAS uses.
+If this option is not specified, the service defaults to using the in-memory ticket store.
 * :option:`service_manager`: The tag used to determine the plugin that will be used to determine whether a service is allowed to authenticate with this CAS service.
 A service manager also determines if the service participates